Hong Kong Baptist University

 Global Outlook (https://intl.hkbu.edu.hk)

-The University always enhances the intercultural competencies and global perspectives of students through campus internationalisation, exchange and foreign placement.
+The University always enhances the intercultural competencies and global perspectives of students through campus internationalisation, exchange and foreign placement opportunities.
 We actively promote the exchange of students and collaboration with institutions outside Hong Kong.
-Students participated in the exchange programmes will be provided with financial assistance.
+Participating students in the exchange programmes will be provided with financial assistance.
 Each year we send hundreds of students abroad on academic exchanges to HKBU partner institutions.
 At the same time, HKBU welcomes a good number of in-bound exchange students from around the globe.

 Aided by an international team of academics and visiting scholars, HKBU is committed to creating a cosmopolitan learning environment that helps instill in all students the skills, attitudes and values necessary to acquire a global perspective.
 The Consul-General-in-Residence Programme is one of the many initiatives that promotes internationalisation on campus.